Code-Institute-Submissions/Wbwren-bitcoin-technical-indicators_AprResub/README.md

     \copy metrics_bitcoinprice from '<path/to/csv>' csv header;

+# Accessing administration CRUD functionality
+* Login to the site with the username and and password of 'wren233@gmail.com' and 'Atlantic99' respectfully.
+* Click 'Edit Price Data' in the navbar.

 # Acknowledgments
 A special thanks to my mentor Brian Macharia for his invaluable guidance throughout this project and the the entire program.